Rigidity properties of the cotangent complex: Actions of Hochschild cohomology

 Let $\alpha$ in $\Hom{\env RS}{\wt S}{\ell}$ be a chain map, and write $\wt\Delta(\alpha)= \sum \alpha_{1}\otimes \alpha_{2}$ as in \ref{ch:hh-coproduct}.
 Let $f$ in $\Hom SM{\ell}$ be a chain map, set

 and consider the following diagram of $\env RS$-modules:

 where the squares on the left and on the right commute, by \ref{ch:hh-adjoint} and \ref{ch:Yoneda} respectively.
-We claim that the rectangle in the middle is also commutative: going down from the top of the rectangle along the left edge is the map
+We claim that the diagram in the middle is also commutative: going down from the top of the rectangle along the left edge is the map

 This computation uses \eqref{eq:hh-coproduct}, and the fact that $f(m)=0$ unless $|f|=-|m|$.
-We leave it to the reader's pleasure to verify that going the other way gives the same map.
+We leave it to the reader's pleasure to verify that going the other way gives the same map, with the correct sign.
 This justifies the equivariance of $\mu_*$. \end{proof}